 Second, minutephysics released a great short video featuring the top 10 reasons why we know the earth is round.
 It’s only two minutes if you want to watch it.
 Time Zones, the Coriolis Effect, Lunar eclipses, etc., are all best explained by the globe model.
 Also, Christian astronomer Spike Psarris wrote a short article with five simple arguments refuting Flat Earthism, and it’s certainly worth a read.
 Of course Flat Earthers have explanations for why they reject these facts, but their objections are often completely whacky and bizarre.
 It’s much more reasonable to accept the model on which all the evidence is clearly and simply explained rather than trying to force the evidence to work with Flat Earthism.

 Third, if you want an easy way to verify the globe yourself, Joel Richardson mentioned a great idea.
 Using the app Stellarium, you can literally verify that the earth is round by looking at the constellations.
 This is something you can confirm with your own eyes.
-Here’s a video clip of the relevant portion of Joel’s video where he explains how.
 Again, Flat Earthers might have some convoluted explanation for why they reject this proof, but Occam’s Razor states that the simplest solution tends to be the right one, and the simplest and most reasonable explanation for all of these facts is that the earth is a globe.